Romern/syncMyMoodle/README.md

   --excludefiletypes EXCLUDEFILETYPES
-                        specify whether specific file types should be excluded, comma-separated e.g. "mp4,mkv" -v, --verbose         show information useful for debugging
+                        specify whether specific file types should be excluded, comma-separated e.g. "mp4,mkv" --updatefiles         define whether modified files with the same name/path should be redownloaded --updatefilesconflict {rename,keep,overwrite}
+                        define how to handle locally modified files when
+                        updating: 'rename' (default) moves the old file aside, 'keep' skips the update, 'overwrite' replaces the local file
+  -v, --verbose         show information useful for debugging
 ```